-With the recent volatility in equity markets, it is a timely reminder that investors should always have a plan that includes protection against unexpected future events.
-In this note we provide nine considerations for building a diversified, defensive bond portfolio and highlight how FIIG can help investors to tailor a portfolio to their needs.
+Given the unpredictable nature of financial markets, it is a timely reminder that investors should always have a plan that includes protection against unexpected future events.
+In this article we provide nine considerations for building a diversified, defensive bond portfolio and highlight how FIIG can help investors to tailor a portfolio to their needs.

 Bonds are a great diversifier.
 They can help protect your wealth and income throughout different stages of the economic cycle, while providing better returns than term deposits.
 If you are new to bond investments or simply looking to re-evaluate your existing holdings, this article provides a few ideas to help you determine how much you should allocate to defensive assets.